massoncheg/forgejo-docs/docs/admin/installation.md

 license: 'CC-BY-SA-4.0'
 ---

+Forgejo publishes a stable release every three months and a long term support (LTS) release every year.
+Patch releases are published more frequently and provide fixes for bugs and security vulnerabilities.
+See also how [the Forgejo versioning scheme](../../user/versions) works.

 This guide covers the installation of Forgejo [with Docker](../installation-docker/) or [from binary](../installation-binary/).
 Both of these methods are created